 Nearly every client I speak to tells me they should eat more vegetables.
 They are more than a garnish to a meal.
 They are part of your support crew for a nutritious diet.
 They take equal importance to protein, fats, and carbohydrates.
 So, proportion them accordingly.
 As a guide 1/3 to 1/2 of a plate will contain vegetable or salad foods.

-We never really appreciate this aspect of nutrition until we get it wrong.
+We never really appreciate this aspect of cycling nutrition until we get it wrong.
 I have seen this happen many times in triathlon and cycling events.
 I recall one particular 3 Peaks Ride in Victoria in 2013 where temperatures soared into the very high 30’s.
 I saw fellow cyclists sitting deflated on the side of the road, with once black knicks stained white with salt residue from litres of sweat, unable to continue.

 Having an idea of how much fluid you need to drink and then practicing this can help to manage regular rides and these more extreme scenarios.
 My tip for cyclists is to have an idea of your sweat rate.
 Choose a variety of fluids on longer rides so you don’t “over-carb” using sports drinks (energy and electrolyte).
 Just one litre of sports drink per hour is all your stomach can tolerate – more than this can lead to stomach upsets.
 Adding food on top of this makes it even worse.
 Using water, electrolyte only and sports drinks in combination is recommended.